paneer-tikka/rubycube/README.md

 Since runtime checks are meant to be invoked for every invocation of a method, there is a runtime overhead associated which may not be desirable in production.
-Hence these checks are guarded by an environment variable `RUBY_INTERFACE_TYPECHECK`.
+Hence these checks are guarded by an environment variable `RUBY_CUBE_TYPECHECK`.
 Unless this variable is set to 1, the runtime checks are not executed

 ### Runtime performance of check methods